 Admission Requirements: Overall GPA of 3.0 or higher.
 Applicants should submit GRE scores (general aptitude and analytical writing); one official transcript of all undergraduate and graduate work; three letters of recommendation; a personal statement; and a writing sample.
-Creative writing applicants should submit both a creative and a critical writing sample.

 Requirements for MA in English: The program requires 32 credit hours.
-All students, except those in the linguistics and film studies concentrations, take a distribution of four courses, one each in English literature before 1660, English literature after 1660, American literature and a fourth category including composition theory, rhetoric, linguistics, or literary theory.
-Linguistics students take two literature classes of their choice to fulfill the distribution requirement.
-In addition, all students must take an introduction to research and bibliography, pass a foreign language requirement, write a thesis and pass an oral exam on the thesis research.
+American/British literature and world literature students take a distribution of four courses, one each in English literature before 1660, English literature after 1660, American literature and a fourth category including composition theory, rhetoric, linguistics, or literary theory.
+Linguistics and rhetoric/composition students take two literature classes of their choice to fulfill the distribution requirement.
+Film studies students take four literature courses of their choice.
+In addition, all students must take an introduction to research and bibliography, pass a foreign language reading requirement, and complete a Master's capstone project.

-Beyond these basic requirements, the program comprises five concentrations in English and American literature, film studies, composition and rhetoric, world literature, and linguistics.
+Beyond these basic requirements, the program comprises five concentrations in British and American literature, film studies, composition and rhetoric, world literature, and linguistics.
 Each concentration requires five additional courses, of which three must pertain to the area of concentration.
-The thesis likewise will be written in the area of the concentration and directed by a specialist in the field.
+The capstone project will be in the area of the concentration and directed by a specialist in the field.

 Student Financial Support: Teaching assistantships are available for a limited number of promising students.
 Applications for assistantships are due February 1 for those entering in the fall, and November 1 for those entering in the spring.
 (New assistantships are rarely available for the spring semester.)
-During their first year those selected to teach composition must take ENG 511 (Theory and Research in Composition), be mentored by a composition instructor, and attend a second workshop before their second year.
-These duties receive credit as ENG 685 (Master's Supervised Teaching), but do not fulfill requirements for the degree.
+During their first year those selected to teach composition must take ENG 511 (Theory and Research in Composition), be mentored by a composition instructor, and attend a second workshop (ENG 624) in their third semester.